ShunSakurai/check_forbidden/README.md

 - Warn if non-escaped characters are included in the term list. `&lt;` and `<` cannot be distinguished
 - Add an ability to choose multiple bilingual files from different folders.
 Not very important

-Please [let me know](https://app.asana.com/0/264039980253157/list) if you need any of the features as soon as possible.
+Please let me know from [Github Issues](https://github.com/ShunSakurai/check_forbidden/issues) or [Asana](https://app.asana.com/0/264039980253157/list) if you need any of the features as soon as possible.

 ## History
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).